NENUKORAH/kickstarter-analysis/README.md

 3. What are some limitations of this dataset?

 * One major limitation with the data is that there is not sufficient information to reach a conclusion.
+* Another limitation is that the analysis is only based on the "plays" subcategory.
+* Determining if the data is an accurate reflection of the outcome or identifying if the data is skewed.

 4. What are some other possible tables and/or graphs that we could create?

 * Multiple tables and charts can be created with varying dimensions and measure.
 * We can visualize the outcome based on goals by country to understand the campaign performance by region.
-* We can use Pie charts to see how the various subcategory of Theatre performed.
+* We can use Pie charts, line graphs, Box plots to see how the various subcategory of Theatre performed.
 * The number of analysis that can be done are numerous.

 **Nnaemeka Enukorah**